 API.

-Understanding the CI Agent's execution log content can sometimes be challenging.
+Understanding CI Gate's execution log content can sometimes be challenging.
 This page section offers valuable tips and key information to help you interpret it effectively and extract maximum value from the data.
 The following are main elements to take into account:

 - Arguments: The log's content depends on the parameters or arguments used during agent execution.
-For illustration purposes, the screenshots below show an example of an execution with the following arguments:
+For illustration purposes, the screenshots below show an example of an execution with the argument

 .